mozilla/anodejsholidayseason/fully_loaded_node.md

 ### Approach 1: Just do it on the main thread.

 If we simply perform computation work on the main thread, the results are terrible.
-You cannot *saturate* multiple computation cores, and you cannot be *responsive* nor *graceful* with repeated half second starvation of interactive requests.
-The only thing this approach has going for it is *simplicity*:
+You cannot **saturate** multiple computation cores, and you cannot be **responsive** nor **graceful** with repeated half second starvation of interactive requests.
+The only thing this approach has going for it is **simplicity**:

     function myRequestHandler(request, response) [
       // Let's bring everything to a grinding halt for half a second. var results = doComputationWorkSync(request.somesuch);
     }

-**tl;dr;**: Synchronous computation is bad.
+**tl;dr**: Synchronous computation is bad.

 ### Approach 2: Do it Asynchronously.